Skip to content

 Hip Dysplasia in Border Collies

 A healthy Border Collie can live as long as 15 years.
-Common health problems include deafness, epilepsy and hip dysplasia.
+Common health problems Border Collies encounter include deafness, epilepsy and border collie hip dysplasia.

 Hip dysplasia is a genetic disease that primarily affects large and giant breeds of dogs but can also affect medium-sized breeds and occasionally small breeds.
-It is primarily a disease of purebreds, although it can also occur in mixed breeds.
+Primarily, it's a disease of purebreds, although it can also occur in mixed breeds.

 Border Collies are loyal, easily trainable, intelligent dogs with natural energetic personalities.
 They require a lot of room to run around in, making them better suited to living on a farm or ranch where they can expend their surplus energy.
 They are not really suited for living indoors, especially in an apartment.
 These dogs are meant to work and play outdoors in wide-open spaces.

 They form a strong bond with their owners but can be unfriendly to strangers, making them good dogs for guarding your house and property.
-They are not attack dogs' but they will certainly let you know if a stranger approaches your house.
+They are not attack dogs, but they'll certainly let you know if a stranger approaches your house.

 Border Collies have natural inbred herding instincts and may start herding small children or small pets in your household.
 They are hardy, high-strung dogs with a determined drive.
 If you're a person who likes to play sporting games with your dog, you'll love Border Collies.